 - The HETI website.
 HETI makes available to the public all reports and information that it publishes free of charge.
 Here you will find information about HETI, its role and functions and contact details.

 - A resource library.
-Over 455 publications are available to the public.
+Publications are available to the public.

 - Register of government contracts.
 HETI publishes a register of contracts valued at more than $150,000 with private sector bodies.
 Information includes the name of the contractor and any related company involved in the contract, the start date and duration of the contract, the goods and services to be provided, the amount payable to the contractor, any renegotiation provisions, tender methods if applicable and payment provisions for operational or maintenance services under the contract.

 - Information about HETI contained in any document tabled in Parliament by or on behalf of HETI.
 Since 2 April 2012, no documents have yet been tabled in Parliament by or on behalf of HETI.
 Should this occur, HETI will publish links to these documents on this website.

 Formal determinations made under the GIPA Act are listed in the Disclosure Log.

 - Record of information not made publicly available can also be found in the Disclosure Log.